SAP-samples/btp-kyma-multitenant-extension/documentation/test-customer-onboarding/subscribe-easyfranchise-app/README.md

 1. Expand the section Services in the left sidebar and choose **Service Marketplace** to show the different services available.
 ![](images/go-to-service-marketplace.png)

-1. Click on the 3 dots of the Easy Franchise service and select **Create** to start the subscription process.
+1. Click on the 3 dots of the Easy Franchise application and select **Create** to start the subscription process.
 ![](images/create-subscription-01.png)

 1. Keep all the default settings in the new opened pop-up window and choose**Create**.